 We won’t be discussing optical drives in detail.
-They are more or less obsolete now, unless you have an old collection of burned DVDs with home video or photos.
+They are more or less obsolete now unless you have an old collection of burned DVDs with home videos or photos.
 All PC games are now on digital downloads and gaming cases can do with the saved space.

 However, if you’re looking for an optical drive, you can buy a very decent external DVD Rewriter for about $30 and it should be more than enough for all your needs.

 When you’ve got all your components lined up, you’ll need housing for them, and that’s where the casing comes in.
 I personally am a big fan of boldly designed casings that are aggressive in appearance and performance-oriented.

 When buying cases the major considerations are design (look), cooling options (fan mounts, etc) and your budget.